mingruimingrui/myEnv/README.md

 # Custom Env

-Home made Env, works like OpenAI gym but works with multi dimensional arrays This project is licensed under the terms of the MIT license.
+Home made Env, works like OpenAI gym but works with multi dimensional arrays.

-# Init variables
+## Init variables

 timestamps ```list-like```
 > Must be a list-like of int